-Their household cleaners are every bit as high-quality, with L.O.C. being a groundbreaking cleaner in terms of being fully biodegradable and comprised of organic ingredients.
+Their household cleaning products are every bit as high-quality, with L.O.C. being a groundbreaking cleaner in terms of being fully biodegradable and comprised of organic ingredients.

-And we can’t forget about the company’s Artistry line of cosmetic products which is a juggernaut in and of itself, generating billions of dollars per year in revenue.
+And we can’t forget about the company’s Artistry line of cosmetic and personal care products which is a juggernaut by itself, generating billions of dollars per year in revenue.

-Amway also has a popular “eSpring” water filter that has earned mad respect in water purifying circles, garnering high marks from Consumer Reports among many other accolades.
+Amway also has a popular “eSpring” water filter that has earned mad respect in water purifying circles, garnering an “excellent” rating from Consumer Reports among other accolades.

 This sugar-free energy elixir courses through the veins of countless IBOs worldwide, bringing in annual sales of more than $100 million.